gordenfl/Study/MongoDB/MongoDB_Index.md

         db.mydb.createIndex({address: "hashed"})
     ```

+    The basic data struct it use is Hash Table

 5. GEO Index
     support the geography search, such like near by a point.

     ```js
+        db.mydb.createIndex({location: "2d"})
         db.mydb.createIndex({location: "2dsphere"})
+    ```

+    2d index use data struct is grid-based B Tree. map the position (x, y) in to a grid panel, suck like B Tree node
+    2dsphere index use GeoJSON coordinate.
+Make the map struct inside.
+The search method just using spherical geometry

+6. TTL Index (Time-To-Live Index)
+    TTL means time to live.
+This index only on the some attribute with Time. and if the time is timeout, the document will be delete automatically
+    * Automatic clear timeout data
+    * shrimp the space
+    * always using on the session, log, cache etc.

+    ```CPP
+    db.sessions.createIndex(
+        {createdAt: 1}, // the index value will be 1 at the data add to document {expireAfterSeconds: 3600} // the data will be delete while the data has stay in the document over the 3600 second time.
+    )
+    ```

+    TTL Index also using B-Tree as the basic data struct.

+7. Partial Index

+    Easy to understand, this kind of index only build on the document fit for the requirement

+    ```CPP
+    db.users.createIndex(
+        {age: 1},
+        {partitalFilterExpression: {age: {$gle:18}}}
+    ) // this Index only build on the data  age large or equal 18 in the document of users
+    ```

+    It always using B-Tree as the basic data struct.

+    additionally, this partial index alway used with TTL Index, to keep TTL data will be index not all the data be index

+    ```CPP
+    db.sessions.createIndex({
+        {lastActiveAt: 1},
+        {
+            expireAfterSeconds:3600,
+            partialFilterExpression: {isActive: true}
+        }
+    }) // only the data will exist 1 hours of isActive is True sessions
+    // if the isActive does not true, it will not be delete
     ```

 ## Use Index and Optimize